Usage examples

 • show_na, a boolean that enables to show linters that were not available.
 Default is false

-• show_passing boolean that enables to show linters that raised no issuesa.
+• show_passing boolean that enables to show linters that raised no issues.
 Default is false

 • show_passing boolean that enables to show statistics.
 Default is false